 The procedures described below are for continuing students only.
 New students must register through the Registrar’s office.
-Part-time undergraduates students who are accepted for the fall, or are in the process of applying, should contact University College at 203-371-7830.
 New graduate students must register in-person, by mail or fax, for their initial registration.
 Students must be officially admitted or have permission from Graduate Admissions to register.

 An undergraduate student is considered full-time if they are registered for 12 or more credits.
 Students who drop below 12 credits cannot be verified as full-time regardless of billing status.
 Enrolling in less than 12 credits may have an effect on housing, insurance, financial aid, loan deferments, as well as other benefits or activities that are available depending on student status.
 Graduate students must be registered for 9 credits to be considered full-time.

 Online Registration using Web Advisor:

 - Registration will be available using Web Advisor beginning on your assigned priority date and time sent to current full-time students through SHU e-mail each semester.

 - Students can refer to the Academic Calendar to see tentative dates for assigned online registration prior to e-mails being sent.

 - Courses are available for searching on Web Advisor with the ability to build your Preferred List prior to your registration date